alasdair-woolworths/one-click-mlflow/README.md

 Clone the repo

+Run `gcloud auth application-default login` if running from a local environment to ensure the deafult login is used

 Run `make one-click-mlflow` and let the wizard guide you.

 If you want to see the innards, you can run it in debug mode: `DEBUG=true make one-click-mlflow`